pfroud/rollercoaster-designer/README.md

 ##Implementation

-The coaster you see is a `Track` instance which holds an array of Pieces.
-Every piece holds information about its position, rotation, and the mesh to display.
-The track also manages insertion and deletion of Pieces.
+The roller coaster you see is a `Track` instance which holds an array of Pieces.
+Every Piece holds information about its position, rotation, and the mesh to draw.
+The Track instance also manages insertion and deletion of Pieces.

 We had a hard time finding a good way to store the constants for mesh dimensions.
-We started with a giant JSON thing, but we wanted to reference the object while still creating it.
+We started with a giant JSON file but ran into a problem: but we wanted to reference an object while still creating it, which JSON doesn't allow.
 For example, we wanted to do something like this:
 ```
-{"down": [
-	{
+{"down": {
-		"size": [{"y": "54.3057"}]
+		"size": {
+			"x": 54.3057,
+			"y": 54.3057,
+			"z": 40.7995
 		},
-	{
-		"startOffset": [{"y": "down.size.y-11.88"}]
+		"startOffset": {
-}]}
+			"y": down.size.y - 11.88
+		}
+}}
 ```
-which JSON can't do because you can't refrence something before you have finished creating it.
-(This json example might be broken, I'm writing this long after we had the problem.)
-By using Javascript "classes", we can do this:
+which is invalid JSON.
+Using Javascript "classes", we can do this:
 ```
 TrackConst.prototype.down = function () {
     var down = new TrackType();
     down.size = {
+        x: 54.3057,
         y: 54.3057,
+        z: 40.7995
     };
-    down.startOffset.y = down.size.y
+    down.startOffset.y = down.size.y;
+    return down;
 ```
-which does work.
-That example from [`scripts/constant.js`](https://github.com/pfroud/160final/blob/8b9c44b7cbe9e4658099069ed0aa6550d92613d4/scripts/constant.js#L241-L273).
+which is what we want.
+That example is from [`scripts/constant.js`](https://github.com/pfroud/160final/blob/8b9c44b7cbe9e4658099069ed0aa6550d92613d4/scripts/constant.js#L241-L273).

-We had to rush towards the end while implementing the animated Cart and learned that arctangent from Javascript's Math class doesn't behave as expected.
+We had to rush towards the end.
+When trying to implement the Cart moving along the track, we learned that arctangent from Javascript's Math class doesn't behave as expected.
 After a lot of ugly coding, we did eventually manage to get something that has a semblance of working.
 But the implementation is gross.

 ###Classes